-Self-discipline now will create a mindset when working the will of God and shining His light is a little difficult but fail to do this and later you will regret that you did not serve Him while there was yet time.
+Self-discipline now will create a mindset when working the will of God.
+Shining His light may be a little difficult but fail to do this and later you will regret that you did not serve Him while there was yet time.
 I was a young man once who was full of idealism and I always thought that there would be time to pursue this idealism.
 Now I am not so young, and I am acutely conscious that time is running out and I regret that I did not do so.

 A Mighty Work

 The fact is that regardless of age and time, we are called to a mighty work in a world that desperately needs us.

 The struggle within is real, but it is nothing on the battle we have now with a world that is broken.
 You will always have the battle within, but the battle without… now there is a warfare to partake in!
 Partake in that warfare and the one within will fade in significance.

 Our struggle with the world is not a struggle with those behaviours we recognise as the fruits of opposition to God.
 Our struggle with the world is a struggle against the disease itself rather than its symptoms.

 We wrestle against principalities, rulers, privileged people (in this order of things) and spiritual rulers who are corrupt.

 For our internal conflict, Paul’s exhortation in Philippians is pure beauty and balm to the soul: